 One piece of advanced support technology that makes Root Canal Treatment so successful in our practice is our investment in the state of the art Dental Operating Microscope.
 Its first class optical components and the lens systems incorporate brilliant, three dimensional and precise optics providing high-resolution images.
 It also provides the endodontist with a range of the number of magnification steps, thus resulting in greater control during the procedure.

 Using the microscope requires suitable preparation.
 Intensive training is essential in order to achieve optimal results.
-The Endodontic Team at the Perfect Smile Studios has been extensively trained in its use for your comfort and peace of mind.
+The Endodontic Team has been extensively trained in its use for your comfort and peace of mind.

-All our root canal treatments are carried out by experienced and highly-trained dentists here at The Perfect Smile.
+All our root canal treatments are carried out by experienced and highly-trained dentists here at The Perfect Smile Studios.
 We’re proud of the treatments and procedures we carry out on a daily basis.
 You can find out more about our success rates here.

 The process starts with a FREE discovery consultation where we discuss your needs and requirements with a Computerised Photographic Assessment to help you understand the possibilities.

 We are at this stage able to assist you with potential options available to you.
-Depending on your requirements we can customise and tailor-make individual treatments plans to suit your needs and budgets.
+Depending on your requirements we can customise and tailor-make individual treatments plan to suit your needs and budgets.

-You may need to have an Endodontic (Root Canal) Consultation therafter, where we will be able to explore your options for treatment further.
+You may need to have an Endodontic (Root Canal) Consultation thereafter, where we will be able to explore your options for treatment further.
 A fee will be applicable for this.
-However we advise that you book for a complimentary Consultation to start with to help you in the best way possible.
+However, we advise that you book for a complimentary Consultation to start with to help you in the best way possible.